MarcSkovMadsen/panel-sketch/README.md

 # &#x270f; &#xfe0f; Panel Sketch

-THIS IS PRE APLHA SOFTWARE AND YOU CANNOT EXPECT IT TO WORK.
+THIS IS APLHA SOFTWARE AND YOU MAY EXPERIENCE ROUGH EDGES.

 The purpose of the `panel-sketch` package is to make it easy for Pythonistas to quickly sketch interactive visualizations and other applications running in

-- the browser.
+- The browser.
 Potentially without a Python backend
-- the Jupyter Notebook.
+- The Jupyter Notebook.
-- your favorite editor or IDE.
+- Your favorite editor or IDE.

 It is heavily inspired by [p5js](https://p5js.org/get-started/), [p5js sketches](https://editor.p5js.org/p5/sketches) and [pyp5js](https://github.com/berinhard/pyp5js) but not limited to the p5js universe.
 You can also think of it as a [Code Sandbox](https://codesandbox.io/) or [JS Fiddle](https://jsfiddle.net/) but for #Python &#128013;.